Ignia/Style-Guide/README.md

 - Be consistent
 - Do not be afraid of whitespace; it greatly encourages readability
 - Leverage well-established conventions; break with convention only with good rationale
+- When working with existing code bases, always follow any established conventions (i.e., ignore this document)

 ## Common Rules